 Premier: $149/month

-Campaign Monitor is a top-performing email marketing CRM.
+Campaign Monitor is a top-performing email marketing CRM for small business owners.
 Its central feature is the easy-to-use drag-and-drop email builder, which enables the creation of visually appealing campaigns in minutes.

-The CRM also offers engagement-based segmentation for targeted marketing and an extensive template library with hundreds of presets.
+This CRM solution also offers engagement-based segmentation for targeted marketing and an extensive template library with hundreds of presets.
 The smart designer extracts your company's branding, and you can save designs as templates for future use.

 Real-time analytics and business reports track email campaign performance, and A/B testing on images, text, and colors helps optimize engagement.
 Integrations with third-party analytics tools let you accurately measure customer engagement and ROI impact.

 Campaign Monitor brings marketing automation to life with its visual workflow builder.
 Customize workflows for individual customers or segments, and automate actions based on triggers and conditions.
-Respond to customer activities with ease, and expand your reach by integrating with other CRMs to share email lists.
+Respond to customer activities with ease, and expand your reach by CRM integrations to share email lists.

 Conclusion

-When choosing a CRM, navigating today's marketplace can make anyone dizzy!
-With countless options available, dodgy affiliate schemes, and fake reviews, knowing how to separate the wheat from the chaff is no easy feat.
-The reason we provide such detailed analyses is to give you a clear vantage point; one from which you can rise above the noise and determine the perfect CRM for your business.
+When choosing a tool to handle customer relationship management, navigating today's marketplace can make anyone dizzy!
+With countless CRMs available, dodgy affiliate schemes, and fake reviews, knowing how to separate the wheat from the chaff is no easy feat.
+The reason we provide such detailed analyses is to give you a clear vantage point; one from which you can rise above the noise and determine the perfect CRM for your small business needs.